Tyrowo/tyro_work/README.md

 think pieces - grill guide algorithm lol think pieces - A Year of Leetcode
 -- will need to figure out how to set the texttheme for the article since it's a widget that can't access the context currently

-study flutter_animate package
-apply animations to stuff
-fade in for initial image and text [widget].animate(target: _scrollbarposition == ?
-1 : 0).slideX()
-[widget, widget, widget].animate(interval : seconds).[animationtype]() // animates a list of widgets in sequence
-shimmer on Rockstar Developer text, test that or maybe wipe-across color change through my three colors projects should swipe in from left, right, left as you scroll down that'd be cool think pieces at the end shouldn't be animated they can just chill

-maybe advance the button highlighting color so it pulses pink and green while hovered, and blue when clicked instead of using real animation maybe you could use a delayed

 ## Getting Started To Do - Groundwork